 Queensland’s World-Class Marine Heritage

-Stretching thousands of kilometres from east to west, and north to south – from the Gulf of Carpentaria to Moreton Bay – Queensland is home to many spectacular, world class marine parks across a variety of marine ecosystems.
+Stretching thousands of kilometres – from the Gulf of Carpentaria to Moreton Bay – Queensland boosts spectacular, world class marine parks:

 The Great Barrier Reef Marine Park